Liftric/cognito-idp/README.md

 General usage of the request methods.

-All methods will return an optional error and response value (JSON string).
-In case of a failure you can access the errors message and the response value will be null.
+All methods will return an optional error.
+Some requests get a response from the server (JSON) - The string will be parsed to an object and returned via the callback.

 ```kotlin
 signUp(username = "user", password = "password") { error, value ->